-If a candidate pays for a communication supporting his or her own
+If a candidate pays for a communication supporting his or her own candidacy that also supports or opposes a ballot measure, the payment is not a contribution or independent expenditure made in connection with the ballot measure.
 Ex 6.4 - The president of a police officers' association announces at its annual meeting that the association endorses John Law for county sheriff.
 Merely making an oral endorsement is not a contribution to or independent expenditure for John Law.